aspnet/SignalR/specs/HubProtocol.md

 In the SignalR protocol, the following types of messages can be sent:

 * `Invocation` Message - Indicates a request to invoke a particular method (the Target) with provided Arguments on the remote endpoint.
-* `Result` Message - Indicates response data from a previous Invocation message.
+* `Result` Message - Indicates individual items of streamed response data from a previous Invocation message.
 * `Completion` Message - Indicates a previous Invocation has completed, and no further `Result` messages will be received.
-Optionally contains a final item of response data, or an error.
+Contains an error if the invocation concluded with an error, or the result if the invocation is not a streaming invocation.

 In order to perform a single invocation, Caller follows the following basic flow: